 What to use instead of 10-pound bumpers?

 What you should be using for practicing Olympic technique and CrossFit at lower weights are technique plates.
-Tech plates are full-size plates that are made of a hard, recycled plastic rather than rubber, and they are practically indestructible.
-They allow you to lift at a light weight, lift the proper distance from the ground, and get a genuine feeling of having plates on the bar; all without the risk of ruining equipment.
+Technique plates are full-size plates that are made of a hard, recycled plastic rather than rubber, and they are practically indestructible.
+They allow you to lift at a light weight, lift the proper distance from the ground, and get the genuine feeling of having plates on the bar, and all without the risk of ruining equipment.

 Does any of this matter?

-If you’re new to Olympic weightlifting, but not new to strength training in general and you’re a quick learner, you probably don’t need to invest in technique plates.
+If you’re new to Olympic weightlifting, but not new to strength training in general and you’re a quick learner, you probably don’t need to invest in tech plates.
 You’ll start training with the bar, add some 10’s, train some more, then be up into the standard comp plate sizes in no time (25+ pounds, or 10+ kilograms.)
 Go ahead and use your 10-pound bumpers; you may not even be at that weight long enough to do any real damage to them.
 Even if you do, one extra pair of 10’s is one-third the price of tech plates, so you’re still ahead.

 I also think that tech plates are nice to have around for exactly what the name implies they are for, practicing technique.
 A 20 kg bar with 10 or 15-pound tech plates is heavy enough to feel a bar in your grasp, but light enough to train repetitive sets.
-Even experienced lifters that don’t miss reps often will still drop the bar from the waist after a set just to get it out of their hands, and that 2-3 foot drop with basic bumpers is far enough to start damaging those bumpers.
+Even experienced lifters that don’t miss reps often will still drop the bar from the waist after a set just to get it out of their hands, and that 2-3 foot drop with basic bumpers is just far enough to start damaging those bumpers.
 However, tech plates can handle that all day long.

-Rogue HG 2.0 plates have a newer, denser rubber compound than their predecessor, and a wide, flat edge.
+Don’t drop a bar loaded with only 10-pound bumper plates.
+Either completely set down the bar after each rep, or invest in some tech plates.
+If you’re willing to risk damage to bumper plates, at least buy good bumper plates with design innovations.Rogue HG 2.0 plates have a newer, denser rubber compound than their predecessor, and a wide, flat edge.
 Vulcan plates have these design improvements as well, but they also have the added benefit of anchored inserts that are less likely to separate from the bumper.
 Any easy way to make sure you get the better plates is to avoid bumper plate brands that have beveled edges on the 10’s (see below.)
 Also look for reference to an anchored insert in the product description.